Danny Boyd: Professional career

 Amidst a 2002 season of high turnover among placekickers on the Jacksonville Jaguars team, Boyd was signed to the squad with four games remaining.
 He became the fourth player to assume kicking duties in the regular season that year for the Jaguars.
 All of his scoring attempts went through the uprights, as he was a perfect 5 for 5 on field goals and 7 for 7 on extra points for a total of 22 points.
 He also had 17 kickoffs.

 Boyd was waived on August 25, 2003.

-Life outside of football
+Personal life

-Danny Boyd also has a strong passion and talent in music.
+Boyd also has a strong passion and talent in music.
 He has played the trumpet since childhood and he originally thought his career would be in music.
 After graduating from LSU, he got a job teaching music at Baton Rouge High School.
-He also taught band at Lakewood Ranch High School,as well as Bayshore Highschool and led other music groups at various middle schools and high schools.
+He also taught band at Lakewood Ranch High School, as well as Bayshore Highschool and led other music groups at various middle schools and high schools.